warren-bank/render-web-services/README.md

   - can be the name of any subdirectory in [_themes/_](https://git.sr.ht/~migadu/alps/tree/master/item/themes)
   - an undefined or empty value causes _Alps_ to render HTML using its base theme
 * `INIT_COMMAND`
-  - is an arbitrary inline command (or sequence of commands) to execute in a shell during initialization of the container
+  - is an arbitrary inline command (or sequence of commands) to execute in a shell after all other build commands have finished
   - an undefined or empty value is ignored
 * `FORCE_ACTIVITY`
   - causes a period HTTP request at `FORCE_ACTIVITY_INTERVAL` second intervals